Two Mile House GAA

 Two Mile House is a Gaelic Athletic Association (GAA) club in County Kildare, Ireland.
-The club grounds are located on The Commons, just off the Dunlavin Road in Two Mile House parish.
-Eircode is W91 RF84.
+The club's grounds are located on The Commons, just off the Dunlavin Road, in Two Mile House parish.
 The parish of Two Mile House is surrounded by the towns of Naas, Newbridge and Kilcullen.

-Two Mile House won the 2014 All Ireland JFC Champions after defeating Fuerty of Roscommon 5-7 to 1-11 on 9 February 2014.
+Two Mile House won the 2014 All-Ireland Junior Club Football Championship after defeating Fuerty of Roscommon in February 2014.
+In 2018, the club won the Leinster Intermediate Club Football Championship after beating Shamrocks GAA from Offaly in the final.

 Gaelic football

-Underage development only really began in earnest in the early 1980s thereby making Two Mile House a relatively young club in real terms.
-From the late 1990s until recently the focus of the club had been exclusively on Gaelic football.
-The club men's senior football team is currently playing in the Intermediate Championship and League Division 2.
+Since the late 1990s, the focus of the club had been largely on Gaelic football.
+As of 2015, the club men's senior football team was playing in the Intermediate Championship and League Division 2.

-Some of the notable achievements of TMH players at county level include:
+Some of the notable achievements of club players, at county level, include: